 Hong Kong International Airport (HKIA) is one of the best-connected transportation hubs not only for travellers from its home city, but for those from the surrounding region as well.
 A growing infrastructure network gives Greater Bay Area residents convenient access to HKIA so they can take advantage of Cathay Pacific’s extensive route map.

-For travellers based in Guangzhou, the most popular methods of reaching HKIA are by ferry and high-speed train, both of which I recently put to the test.
+The most popular methods of travelling from Guangzhou to Hong Kong International Airport are by ferry and high-speed train, both of which I recently put to the test.
 Read on for my first-person account of each experience, including tips to set yourself up for a hassle-free transit from Guangzhou to Hong Kong International Airport.

 How to Travel by Ferry to HKIA